ibexa/documentation-developer/docs/tutorials/platform_beginner/3_customize_the_front_page.md

 </html>
 ```

-In the highlighted lines (12 and 87) the template takes advantage of [Symfony Webpack Encore](https://symfony.com/doc/current/frontend.html#webpack-encore)
+Note that in the highlighted lines (12 and 87) the template takes advantage of [Symfony Webpack Encore](https://symfony.com/doc/current/frontend.html#webpack-encore).
-— an integration of Webpack that enables you to build bundles of CSS stylesheets and JS scripts and add them to the project.
+This tutorial will lead you through configuring Webpack, but first you need assets.

 ### Adding assets